edward-baker05/balatrobot/README.md

 ## Installation

-Requires Steamodded (Tested on v0.9.3)
+Requires Steamodded (Tested on v1.0.0 beta 0530b)

 ## Botting

 THIS MOD DOES NOT CONTAIN A FINISHED BOT, JUST THE API.

-To make your own bot, just modify Bot.lua.
+To make your own bot just modify bot_example.py, or make your own file importing bot.py).

 ## Disclaimer